top of page

 Yamama Bdaiwi

-Yamama is the co-lead for education for the National Institute for Health Research (NIHR) funded King’s College, London project: Research for Health Systems Strengthening in northern Syria (R4HSSS).
+Yamama is the Lead of Medical Education at the Syria Development Centre.
+She completed her master’s degree at the Nuffield Department of Health Sciences, University of Oxford, and wrote her thesis on Medical Education and Health Professional Training in Syria.
+She is a co-lead for education for the National Institute for Health Research (NIHR) funded King’s College, London project: Research for Health Systems Strengthening in northern Syria (R4HSSS).
 She is a member of the Conflict and Health Research Group, and a GP Trainee in West Yorkshire and the Humber.
-She completed her Master’s Degree at the Nuffield Department of Health Sciences, University of Oxford, and wrote her thesis on Medical Education and Health Professional Training in Syria.

 Hani Fakhani

 Hani Fakhani is an architect, an urban practitioner, a researcher, and a graduate of University College London.
+Hani holds an MSc degree from the Development Planning Unit at the University College London where he researched the interlinks between reconstruction, governance, and peace.
 His work is focused on housing and reconstruction in Syria and other post-conflict settings through research and practice.
-As a researcher, he has been part of programs and published articles tackling topics including reconstruction policies, displacement, and urbanism in conflict with several organizations and research centres, including, GIZ, ESCWA, AUB, and Carnegie centre.
+As a researcher, he has been part of programs and published articles tackling topics including reconstruction policies, displacement, and urbanism in conflict with several organisations and research centres, including, GIZ, ESCWA, AUB, and Carnegie centre.
 As a practitioner, he is the managing director and co-founder of Sakan Housing Communities Sakan Housing Communities tackling social and economic recovery in Syria through strategic affordable housing programs.
-He is also the co-founder of a number of built-environment businesses including Riwaq Architects and Plustudios Visualization.
-Hani holds an MSc degree from the Development Planning Unit at the University College London where he researched the interlinks between reconstruction, governance, and peace.

 Abdulkarim Ekzayez